petrooha/Continuous-Control---Project/README.md

 Saved weights for actor and critic network are saved in `actor_checkpoint.pth` and `critic_checkpoint.pth`.

+To train the agent allover, please refer to `Continous Control.ipynb`

 The solution is described in detail in file `Project report.PDF`.